 In addition, a hospice nurse and doctor are on-call 24 hours a day, 7 days a week, to give you and your family support and care when you need it.

 The hospice benefit allows you and your family to stay together in the comfort of your home unless you need care in an inpatient facility.
-If the hospice team determines that you need inpatient care, the hospice team will make the arrangements for your stay.
+If your hospice team determines that you need inpatient care, they'll make the arrangements for your stay.

 How long you can get hospice care

-Hospice care is intended for people with a life expectancy of 6 months or less (if the disease runs its normal course).
-If you live longer than 6 months, you can still get hospice care, as long as the hospice medical director or other hospice doctor recertifies that you’re terminally ill (with a life expectancy of 6 months or less).
+Hospice care is for people with a life expectancy of 6 months or less (if the illness runs its normal course).
+If you live longer than 6 months, you can still get hospice care, as long as the hospice medical director or other hospice doctor recertifies that you’re terminally ill.

 - You can get hospice care for two 90-day benefit periods, followed by an unlimited number of 60-day benefit periods.

-- You have the right to change providers only once during each benefit period.
+- You have the right to change your hospice provider once during each benefit period.

-- At the start of each period, the hospice medical director or other hospice doctor must recertify that you’re terminally ill (with a life expectancy of 6 months or less), so you can continue to get hospice care.
+- At the start of the first 90-day benefit period, your hospice doctor and your regular doctor (if you have one) must certify that you’re terminally ill (with a life expectancy of 6 months or less).
+At the start of each benefit period after the first 90-day period, the hospice medical director or other hospice doctor must recertify that you’re terminally ill, so you can continue to get hospice care.

 Finding a hospice program

-Consider these questions when choosing hospice care providers:
+Consider these questions when choosing your hospice care providers:

-- Is the hospice program certified and licensed by the state or federal government?
+- Is the hospice provider certified and licensed by the state or federal government?

 - Does the hospice provider train caregivers to care for you at home?

-- How will your doctor work with the doctor in the hospice program?
+- How will your doctor work with the doctor from the hospice provider?

 - How many other patients are assigned to each member of the hospice care staff?